buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ### Abstract and Conceptional Architecture

-This section describe the architecture of the proposed solution in an abstract and generalized way.
-The concepts are not bound to any specific platform or a specific implementation nor are they required to run in a cloud environment.
-The concepts could be implemented as "fat-client" solution for a Windows machine as well.
+This section describes the architecture of the proposed solution in an abstract and generalized way.
+The concepts are not bound to any specific platform or a specific implementation nor required to run in a cloud environment.
+The concepts could be implemented as a "fat-client" solution for a Windows machine as well.

 ![Abstract Solution Architecture](diagrams/component/solution-architecture.puml){#fig:solution_architecture}

 {@fig:solution_architecture} shows the abstract solution architecture.
-In the "support" package, general available elements provide utility functions to the mesh.
+In the "support" package, generally available elements provide utility functions to the mesh.
 The solution requires a public key infrastructure (PKI) to deliver key material for signing and validation purposes.
 This key material may also be used to secure the communication between the nodes (or applications).
-Furthermore a configuration and secret storage enables the applications to store and retrieve configurations and secret elements like credentials or key material.
+Furthermore, configuration and secret storage enable the applications to store and retrieve configurations and secret elements like credentials or key material.

 Additionally, an optional automation component watches and manages application.
 This component enhances the application services with the required components to participate in the distributed authentication mesh.
 Such a component is strongly suggested when the solution is used on a cloud environment to enable a dynamic usage of the mesh.
 The automation injects the proxies, translators and the required configurations for the managed components.